PangYuanbo/context8/README.md

 - Node.js >= v18.0.0
 - Cursor, Claude Code, VSCode, Windsurf or another MCP Client
 - npm or compatible package manager (npx, bunx, etc.)
-- Local mode needs optional deps for SQLite + embeddings:
+- Local mode needs optional deps for SQLite + embeddings (kept out of the lightweight default install):
   - `npm i better-sqlite3 @xenova/transformers` (global or project-local)
   - or run `context8-mcp setup-local` to install with npm/pnpm/yarn/bun (uses npm by default)
   - Remote-only mode can skip these; the MCP lazily loads them only when you run local mode.